-We have so many blogs that will help us to know more about the 4-way handshake, In this post we will learn about the PTK generation and MIC generation of the 4-way handshake and we will learn about how to generate the keys , verify the MIC.
-We have a 4-way handshake process that will generate the multiple keys.
+We have so many blogs that will help us to know more about the 4-way handshake, In this post we will learn about the PTK generation and MIC generation of the 4-way handshake and we will learn about how to generate the keys , and verify the MIC in M2, M3 and M4.

 Both the client and AP know the passphrase, And they don’t exchange the passphrase during handshake.
 Both the AP and client will get negotiated on the keys to be used.

 Observe the below figure to know about the key hierarchy.

 1) Passphrase is known to both AP and supplicant.

 2) PSK Gets generated from the Passphrase from the following function.
 We need passphrase and SSID to generate the PSK.

 3) PMK gets generated from the below function.
 PBKDF2 (Password-based Key Derivation Funtion 2) which uses HMAC-SHA1 to encode the data.

 If an 802.1X EAP exchange was carried out, the PMK is derived from the EAP parameters provided by the authentication server.

 PMK = PBKDF2(HMAC−SHA1, PSK, SSID, 4096, 256)

 The 4096 iterations to create 256 bit PMK with SSID used as salt and PSK used as the base of entire process.